Farama-Foundation/A2Perf/README.md

 ## API

+Environments in A2Perf are registered under specific names for each domain and task.
+Here are the available environments:

+1. Quadruped Locomotion:
+    - `QuadrupedLocomotion-DogPace-v0`
+    - `QuadrupedLocomotion-DogTrot-v0`
+    - `QuadrupedLocomotion-DogSpin-v0`

+2. Web Navigation:
+    - `WebNavigation-Difficulty-01-v0`
+    - `WebNavigation-Difficulty-02-v0`
+    - `WebNavigation-Difficulty-03-v0`

+3. Circuit Training:
+    - `CircuitTraining-ToyMacro-v0`
+    - `CircuitTraining-Ariane-v0`

-Environments in A2Perf are registered under the names `WebNavigation-v0`, `QuadrupedLocomotion-v0`, and `CircuitTraining-v0`.
-For example, you can create an instance of the `WebNavigation-v0` environment as follows:
+For example, you can create an instance of the `WebNavigation-Difficulty-01-v0` environment as follows:

 ```python
 import gymnasium as gym